Ӱ

 What does Convertible securities mean?

 A convertible security is a share or bond which may be converted into another type of share or bond.
 The right to convert may be unconditional, or may depend on a stated set of future circumstances.
 Sometimes the right to convert may be acquired later.
 The significance in terms of tax is chiefly to do with securities acquired through employment (employment-related securities).
 Without specific legislation it would be possible to reward an employee with shares of a certain value (and subject to tax on that value) which could later be converted to securities of a higher value.
 Not surprisingly, there are detailed rules designed to bring into the tax net any such subsequent increase in value.
-There is a specific tax definition of the term "convertible securities" which may be considered to be wider in scope than a straightforward commercial definition, and as such needs to be considered very carefully by employers wishing to reward employees
+There is a specific tax definition of the term "convertible securities" which may be considered to be wider in scope than a straightforward commercial definition, and as such needs to be considered very carefully by employers wishing to reward employee

 Discover our 14 Tax Guidance on Convertible securities